Sustainability of Digital Formats

 Identification and description Explanation of format description terms

-Description Bitstream encoding for video initially developed by the French video engineer Jérôme Rota, aka Gej.
-The DivX (formerly DivXNetworks) Web site describes the encoding as based on the MPEG-4 standard; DivX version 5.0 was released in March 2002; version 5.1 during 2003.
+Bitstream encoding for video initially developed by the French video engineer Jérôme Rota, aka Gej.
+As of 2005, the DivX (formerly DivXNetworks) Web site described the encoding as based on the MPEG-4 standard; DivX version 5.0 was released in March 2002; version 5.1 during 2003.
+The Official DivX 5.1 Guide says "the DivX 5 series encoder is an implementation of the MPEG4 Video Standard supporting both simple profile and advanced simple profile encoding.

 Note: DivX 6.x codecs were released beginning in late 2005; not yet investigated for this Web site.